Spatial audio

 In this article, we use the term "spatial audio" to refer to a broad set of new technologies that offer an immersive listening experience by positioning objects in 3D space.

 Apple and Dolby have partnered to deliver the immersive listening experiences of Dolby Atmos on Apple products.
-In typical Apple fashion, these new features are deeply integrated into Apple's hardware, meaning that it's not just Apple Music users that benefit, but anyone using Apple products.
+These new features are deeply integrated into Apple's hardware, meaning that it's not just Apple Music users that benefit, but anyone using Apple products.

 As consumers are enjoying these new features, audio professionals are faced with the challenge of accommodating spatial audio into their existing workflows, which are often optimized for stereo.
-Samply aims to serve those looking to transition into spatial audio by extending our existing tools to support audio files with spatial audio.
+Samply aims to serve those looking to add spatial audio into their workflow by extending the platform to support audio files with spatial audio.

 Listening to spatial audio on Samply